 - No bottom reinforcement on side stretch mesh pockets making them more prone to tearing on vegetation.

 The Exped Thunder 70 is an extremely comfortable and versatile high volume backpack that can be outfitted for many different types of adventures, ranging from backcountry trips to more urban front country adventures.
 Featuring convenient rear panel gear access, the Thunder is ideal for multi-sport trips that require different clothing or equipment at different times, such as climbing or mountaineering trips that require long approach hikes followed by sport-specific activities.
-Weighing just 3 pounds 6 ounces, the Thunder 70’s unique shoulder harness, hip belt and aluminum stay system provides exceptional load carrying capabilities for a backpack of its size.
+Weighing just 3 pounds 6 ounces, the Thunder 70’s unique shoulder harness, hip belt and aluminum stay system provide exceptional load carrying capabilities for a backpack of its size.
 The Thunder 70’s hip belt is one of the best I’ve ever used and I’m difficult to impress.

 - Made with 210 Dyneema Grid Check and Stretch Mesh